Please see the St Cross Welfare Document for full details of the support available to you.

 The Student Advice Service, part of the Oxford University Student Union, is an independent advice, information and advocacy service exclusively available to Oxford University Students.
 The services they offer are free and confidential, further information is available here.

 Further guidance on how a change of status such as suspension may affect you is available on the University's website here.

-The College doctors are Dr Laurence Leaver and Dr Mark O'Shea, based at the Jericho Health Centre on Walton Street.
+The College doctors are Dr Laurence Leaver and Dr Mark O'Shea, based at Dr Leaver and Partners.
 The College Doctors have prepared an info sheet for freshers, with instructions on how to register at Jericho Health Centre and what to do if you are feeling unwell, as well as an explanation of the NHS for international students who may be unfamiliar with healthcare provision in the UK.